 The Nottingham's risk committee structure has been designed to support a wide ranging approach to the identification and management of risk.
-In so doing each of the six 'management level' risk committees report to the Board Risk Committee, whose responsibility it is to take a Society wide view of The Nottingham's overall exposure to risk.
+In so doing each of the seven 'management level' risk committees reports to the Board Risk Committee, through the Executive Committee.
+It is the responsibility of the Board Risk Committee to take a Society wide view of The Nottingham's overall exposure to risk.